Corbett · Central Highlands

 - How hard is Carn na Saobhaidhe?

-- Carn na Saobhaidhe is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 22km with 600m of ascent and takes most walkers 5-7 hours.
+- We grade Carn na Saobhaidhe at 2/5, which puts it in moderate territory.
+The usual route is around 22km with 600m of climbing; allow 5-7 hours.
 Terrain: An extensive Land Rover estate route along the approach — best ridden.

-- Where do I park for Carn na Saobhaidhe?
+- Where should I park to climb Carn na Saobhaidhe?

-- Standard parking is at NH560224 near Inverness.
+- Standard parking is at NH560224.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Carn na Saobhaidhe?
+- When should I climb Carn na Saobhaidhe?

 - The standard good-weather months for Carn na Saobhaidhe are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.